 Ongoing: Fridays: Friday Happy Hour, Mountain View Vineyard, Winery and Distillery, 5866 Neola Road, Stroudsburg, (570) 619-0053, www.mountainviewvineyard.com.
 3:30 to 5:30 p.m.
 Enjoy $1 off a glass of your favorite wine, savor a signature drink, and indulge in complimentary snacks!
 Featured items vary.
 Ages 21+ only.
 See website for details.

-Ongoing: Saturdays and Sundays: Distillery Tours, Mountain View Vineyard, Winery & Distillery, 5866 Neola Road, Stroudsburg, (570) 619-0053, www.mountainveiwvineyard.com.
-Saturdays and Sundays at 3 p.m.
-Mountain View Vineyard, Winery and Distillery is one of only two winery-distilleries in the state!
-Tour the facilities and see how your favorite spirits are made!
+Ongoing: Saturdays and Sundays: Vineyard & Distillery Tours, Mountain View Vineyard, Winery & Distillery, 5866 Neola Road, Stroudsburg, (570) 619-0053, www.mountainveiwvineyard.com.
+Saturdays and Sundays.
+Vineyard Tours at 1 p.m. & Distillery Tours at 2 p.m.
+Mountain View Vineyard, Join Randy & Linda as they talk about MV’s history, how the wine is make and the types of grapes that grow in our area.
+MV’s Winery and Distillery is one of only two winery-distilleries in the state!
+So take a tour the facilities and see how your favorite spirits are made!
 Ages 21+ only.